 Are you ready for some ESL teaching awesome?
 Then let’s get to the best interactive ESL games and activities you’ll need to plan your lesson in style!

 #1: ESL Board Games

-Board games, by their very nature are an interactive activity.
+Board games, by their very nature, are an interactive activity.
 Did you know that it’s extremely easy to design your own for your TEFL classes?
-You can easily make them for just about any topic or level of student in just a few minutes.
-I use them for review at the end of a unit, or as review before the midterm or final exam.
+You can easily make them for just about any topic or level of students in just a few minutes.
+I use them for review at the end of a unit, or as a review before the midterm or final exam.

 #2 ESL Interactive Vocabulary Game: Draw a Picture